ggiuliani/PyLM/paper.md

 PyLM is therefore....

 # Main modules
+Linear process (each module the subsequant one)
+(1) Initialization
+(2) Input data + map conversion [optional]
+(3) LM Analysis
+(3.1) Moving window - 103 classes - 19 classes
+(3.2) LM Background
+(3.3) LM Diversity
+(3.4) LM Agriculture
+(3.5) LM Natural
+(3.6) LM Developed
+(3.7) LM Antthropic intensity

 # Installation
+Require Jupyter Notebook/Lab and Python 3.XX
+Copy the notebook in the folder

 # Auhtor contributions
-Gregory Giuliani authored the original version of the package, developed the pipeline and majority of its functions, maintained the package, wrote the documentation, debugged the code, and contributed to the drafting of the article.
+Gregory Giuliani authored the original version of the package, developed the pipeline and all of its functions, maintained the package, wrote the documentation, debugged the code, and contributed to the drafting of the article.

 # Acknowledgements
-SNF DynamicLand; EC Horizon-Europe Nostradamus, MONALISA & LandShift
+SNF DynamicLand; EC Horizon-Europe MONALISA & LandShift

 # References